 This also goes for devices using high-resolution screens, though the effect may not be so pronounced.
 It’s more difficult for the eyes to remain focused on the text appearing on the computer screen than on text printed on paper.
 This becomes even riskier if you hold the device closer to your eyes.

 Eye fatigue caused by electronic devices is also referred to as digital eye strain or computer vision syndrome and is far too common.
 It’s the most widespread problem faced by users who spend prolonged hours in front of the computer screen without taking breaks.
-Continuous refocusing tires the focusing muscles within the eye, and that is a major contributor of CVS.
+Continuous refocusing tires the focusing muscles within the eye, and that is a major contributor to CVS.

 Apart from the time you spend every day looking at the computer screen, other factors contributing to digital eye strain or CVS include:

 - How near to the computer screen you are sitting or how closely you tend to hold these devices up to your eyes.

 - What the devices are used for.
 For instance, action games cause quicker eye strain compared to surfing the net or reading an e-book.

 - How frequently you blink.